WHO Goodwill Ambassador for Leprosy Elimination

 He contributes to the Sasakawa Leprosy (Hansen’s Disease) Initiative through his role as the WHO Goodwill Ambassador for Leprosy Elimination (GWA).
 In this role, he has visited over 90 countries to learn about and raise awareness of the challenges associated with the disease since his appointment in 2001.
 He has gained a global perspective and he is in a unique position to advocate for persons affected by leprosy and their families.

 As “leprosy” carries symbolic weight, he thinks about what he can do to counter negative associations.
-This includes travel to endemic hotspots, which sometimes involves grueling journeys, and initiating caring physical contact with persons diagnosed with the disease.
+No matter how grueling the journey, he travels to endemic hotspots, and he initiates caring physical contact with persons diagnosed with the disease.
 He pays attention to representation of the disease and speaks up publicly when “leprosy” or associated words are used to indicate something feared and stigmatized.
 Everywhere, he repeats: leprosy is curable; medication is free; stop discrimination now.

 The GWA often works in the role of facilitator.
-He brings together governments, medical professionals, NGOs, health workers, organizations of people affected by leprosy, and other stakeholders.
-Every year, he leads a Global Appeal to End Stigma and Discrimination against Persons Affected by Leprosy and invites public figures who can expand the network of people working for social justice and inclusion.
+He brings together governments, medical professionals, nongovernmental organizations, health workers, organizations of people affected by leprosy, and other stakeholders.
+Every year, he leads the Global Appeal to End Stigma and Discrimination against Persons Affected by Leprosy to raise awareness of ongoing discrimination and make new allies who share committment to the human rights of persons affected by leprosy.
 His newsletter, which has been published since 2003, creates a sense of community by celebrating progress and spotlighting challenges at every level of the elimination effort.
 Following the publication of the 100th issue in May 2020, the newsletter was redesigned and retitled the WHO Goodwill Ambasssador’s Leprosy Bulletin to signal ongoing commitment to information sharing and network building.

-In 1994, as president of TNF, he galvanized efforts to eliminate the disease by pledging US$50 million for the purchase and distribution of MDT.
-Equally concerned about social aspects of the disease, he went on to play a significant role in a successful multi-year effort to gain international recognition for leprosy as a human rights issue through the United Nations.
-His visit to the Office of the UN High Commissioner for Human Rights in 2003 and subsequent coordination with the Japanese government set in motion a process that culminated in UN General Assembly approval of principles and guidelines for elimination of discrimination against persons affected by leprosy and their family members in 2010.
-Determined to see the principles and guidelines put into action, he organized five regional symposiums held between 2012 and 2015 that generated practical discussion about implementation and results, and helped pave the way for the appointment of a UN Special Rapporteur on leprosy in 2017.
+In 1994, as president of TNF, he galvanized efforts to eliminate the disease by pledging US$ 50 million for the purchase and distribution of MDT.
+Equally concerned about social aspects of the disease, he went on to play a significant role in a successful multi-year effort to gain international recognition for leprosy as a human rights issue through the United Nations (UN).
+His visit to the Office of the UN High Commissioner for Human Rights in 2003 and subsequent coordination with the Government of Japan set in motion a process that culminated in UN General Assembly approval of principles and guidelines for the elimination of discrimination against persons affected by leprosy and their family members in 2010.
+Determined to see the principles and guidelines put into action, he organized five regional symposiums held between 2012 and 2015 that generated practical discussion about implementation and results, and helped pave the way for the UN Human Rights Council to appoint a Special Rapporteur on the elimination of discrimination against persons affected by leprosy and their family members in 2017.

 To learn more about Yohei Sasakawa and his efforts as the WHO Goodwill Ambassador for Leprosy Elimination: